-Logs are streamed over TCP not UDP using ASCII encoding.
-Additionally, if you are using custom VCL (/guides/vcl/uploading-custom-vcl) be sure to include the #FASTLY deliver (/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl) macro in your vcl_deliver handler.
+Logs are streamed over TCP, not UDP, optionally using TLS for security with supported endpoints.
+Additionally, if you are using custom VCL (/guides/vcl/uploading-custom-vcl) be sure to include the #FASTLY deliver (/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl) macro in your vcl deliver handler.